Chapter 11 The Willpower Method

-The user is waiting for things to improve but while they’re still moping, the ’harem’ is becoming ever more precious.
+The user is waiting for things to improve but while they’re still moping, the ‘harem’ is becoming ever more precious.
 In fact, something is happening but unconsciously, if they can survive weeks without opening the browser, the craving for the little monster disappears.
 However, as stated previously the pangs of withdrawal from dopamine and opioids are so mild that the user isn’t even aware of them.
-At this time, many users sense they’ve ’kicked it’ and so take a peek to prove it, sending them down the water slide.
+At this time, many users sense they’ve ‘kicked it’ and so take a peek to prove it, sending them back down the water slide.
 Having supplied dopamine to the body, there’s now a little voice at the back of their mind saying “You want another one.”
 In fact, they’d kicked it, but have hooked themselves again.

 As a child you watched cartoons and as per neuroscience you formed neural pathways (DeltaFosB) for them.
-If you wanted to discourage a child from watching, you’d study if those pathways still existed and survey adults on why they don’t like to watch their favorite childhood cartoons anymore.
-For one, there’s better entertainment available and secondly, the cartoons just don’t hold the magic.
+If you wanted to discourage a child from watching, you’d study if those pathways still existed and survey adults on why they don’t like to watch their favourite childhood cartoons anymore.
+For one, there’s better entertainment available and secondly, the cartoons just don’t hold the magic anymore.
 With the willpower method you’re just denying the child the cartoon, but with EasyPeasy you’re also making sure they see no value in it.
 Which is better?

-Many ex-users will have the occasional session as a ’special treat’ or to convince themselves how strong their self-control is.
-It does exactly that - but as soon as their session ends the dopamine starts to leave and a little voice at the back of their mind begins driving them towards another one.
-If they decide to partake, it still seems to be under control, no shocks, escalation or novelty seeking so they say - “Marvellous!
+Many ex-users will have the occasional session as a ‘special treat’ or to convince themselves how strong their self-control is.
+It does exactly that — but as soon as their session ends the dopamine starts to leave and a little voice at the back of their mind begins driving them towards another one.
+If they decide to partake, it still seems to be under control, no shocks, escalation or novelty-seeking, so they say, “Marvellous!
 While I’m not really enjoying it, I won’t get hooked.
 After Christmas / this holiday / this trauma, I’ll stop.”
 Little do they know that the water slides of their brain have been greased even more.

 Too late, they’re already hooked!
-The trap they managed to claw themselves out of has claimed it’s victim again.
+The trap they managed to claw themselves out of has claimed its victim again.

 When we try to block our minds to the bad side, we feel stupid.
 If we had to face it, that would be intolerable!
 If you watch a user in action, you’ll see they’re happy only when unaware they’re using.
 Once aware, they tend to be uncomfortable and apologetic.
-Porn feeds the little monster so upon purging it from your body along with the brainwashing (big monster), you’ll have neither need or desire to watch!
+Porn feeds the little monster so upon purging it from your body along with the brainwashing (big monster), you’ll have neither need nor desire to watch!